sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 ---
 ## Changelog

+### v0.1.1
+- Improved: fetch function compare log files in external with bucket and copy only new items, except today's log

 ### v0.1.0
-- Created: lambda function to fetch logs using ssh connection, in node.js
+- Created: lambda function to fetch logs using ssh connection, in node.js. source: https://stackoverflow.com/questions/57127454/accessing-and-copying-files-from-sftp-server-using-aws-lambda-nodejs

 ---
 ## License